 E. The state board for charter schools shall:

-1. Exercise general supervision over charter schools sponsored by the board and recommend legislation pertaining to charter schools to the legislature and adopt rules and policies that the board deems necessary to accomplish the purposes prescribed in this section.
+1. Exercise general supervision over charter schools that are sponsored by the board, recommend legislation pertaining to charter schools to the legislature and adopt rules and policies that the board deems necessary to accomplish the purposes prescribed in this section.

 2. Grant charter status to qualifying applicants for charter schools pursuant to section 15-183.

 3. Adopt and use an official seal in the authentication of its acts.

 6. Determine the policy of the board and the work undertaken by it.